The Cumbrian cake business, Ginger Bakers, is celebrating supplying Liberty of London for the first time.

 “In our experience, it is the most relevant trade show for us.
 I would urge any small business or artisan producer who is looking to sell to that market to give it a go.

-“It’s attended by small, independent businesses owners, cafe, farm shop and deli owners who are like-minded people who totally understand what we are trying to do.
+“It’s attended by small, independent business owners, cafes, farm shops and deli owners who are like-minded people who totally understand what we are trying to do.

 “What’s great for small businesses is that they can take a small space in the This Is Cumbria section and directly reach those markets.”